 A digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.

-Cryptocurrencies first came to prominence when the first decentralized cryptocurrency, Bitcoin, was created in 2009 by the anonymous person or persons, Satoshi Nakamoto.
-Since then, multiple alternative cryptocurrencies (or 'altcoins') have been created and cryptocurrencies have seen increasingly widespread adoption, coinciding with massive financial gains in value as a whole.
+Cryptocurrencies are also often held as assets by investors who expect it to increase in value over time.
+They first came to prominence when the first decentralized cryptocurrency, Bitcoin, was created in 2009 by the anonymous person or persons, Satoshi Nakamoto.
+Since then, multiple alternative cryptocurrencies (or 'altcoins') have been created and cryptocurrencies have seen increasingly widespread adoption.